What is the EIS?

 The charges vary depending on the type of investment and whether it is an EIS managed portfolio or a single EIS company.
 Within a managed portfolio, there will usually be annual management charges paid to the manager as well as initial fees and often performance-related fees.
-With an individual company EIS, there may be an initial fee; however, there may not be explicit annual management fees, as essentially the cost of running the company is the cost of doing business.
+With an individual company EIS, there may be an initial fee and performance fee; however, there may not be explicit annual management fees, as essentially the cost of running the company is the cost of doing business.

 How can I buy EIS investments?

 Unlike VCTs, EIS investments are not traded on the stock market.
 Typically, you invest through a specialist broker, such as Wealth Club.

 EIS offers are often available all year round, but each offer is only open for a specified period.
 However, if the fundraising target is met before the official deadline, as is often the case with the most popular EIS, the offer closes.
 There are many EIS – individual companies and portfolios.

 As EIS shares are not usually traded on the stock market, you cannot sell them the way you would sell an investment trust.
 Instead, it is the managers’ responsibility to design an exit strategy that allows them to return capital and any tax-free growth to investors.

 The manager will usually give an indication of the targeted exit strategy and timeframe (typically four years) at the outset.
 Common strategies include management buy-outs, trade sales or refinancing.
 However, there are no guarantees.

 Please note, EIS are long-term investments.
 The minimum holding period to retain the income tax relief is three years.

 This is a service offered by HMRC which companies planning to raise money under EIS may choose to use (it’s not a requirement).